wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-premises-infrastructure-for-microsoft-365/includes/3-plan-your-microsoft-365-transition.md

 :::row-end:::
 :::row:::
   :::column:::
-    Reconfigure client systems to connect to Microsoft 365 (Office, Outlook, Outlook for Mac, Mobile Devices)
+    Reconfigure client systems such as Office, Outlook, Outlook for Mac, and mobile devices to connect to Microsoft 365
   :::column-end:::
   :::column:::